Looking for a few great options to end your presentation with a bang?

-- End Your Presentation with the End of an Earlier Story.
+(3) Finish Your Speech by Telling the End of an Earlier Story.

 If you want to be more inspirational with your stories, give the beginning of a story early in the presentation and then end the story in your conclusion.
 For instance, I sometimes start my public speaking classes telling the story about how I bombed my first big presentation as a college intern.
 I will often go into great detail about how my hands were sweaty, and how I rushed through the whole 15-minute presentation in about three and half minutes.
 I was mortified.